The shift: from “best charities to donate to” to “ask the AI”

 Financial efficiency and overhead ratios

 Donors care deeply about how efficiently charities use funds.
 The IRS Form 990 provides detailed financial breakdowns for every registered nonprofit, and Charity Navigator rates organizations on financial health metrics.
-AI chatbots frequently cite incorrect overhead percentages, fabricate program expense ratios, or conflate data from different fiscal years.
+AI frequently cites incorrect overhead percentages, fabricates program expense ratios, or conflates data from different fiscal years.
 A donor asking “What percentage of donations to [organization] goes to programs?” might receive a figure that is 10–20 percentage points off from the actual 990 data.
 The NonProfit Times reported in 2025 that overhead ratio misinformation is the most damaging type of AI error for donor confidence.

 Mission and program descriptions